Akira1707/LibraryWeb/README.md

 # Book Library Website

 ## Project Description
-This is a website for a book library in Saint Petersburg, Russia, providing access to books in Vietnamese.
-The website serves as a platform to store information about books, allow borrowing and returning of books offline, and share Vietnamese language books with the Vietnamese community in Saint Petersburg.
+This is a website for a book library for Vietnamese students in Saint Petersburg.
+The website serves as a platform to store information about books, allow borrowing and returning of books, and share Vietnamese language books with the Vietnamese community in Saint Petersburg.

 ## Project Goals
 The main goals of this project are: